HangfireIO/Hangfire.io/_drafts/article.md

 author: odinserj
 ---

-Let's consider the following method as a long-running background job, where `Thread.Sleep` emulates a real task. `IJobCancellationToken` is briefly described in the [documentation](http://docs.hangfire.io/en/latest/background-methods/using-cancellation-tokens.html).
+Let's consider the following method as a long-running background job, where `Thread.Sleep` emulates a real task.

 {% highlight csharp %}